MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 - polishing of python code, making it extendible, more comprehensible and portable, so that the utility is easily installed and simply works well;

+- more accurate heuristics for when to classify a flow, when a flow becomes old and what to do in case of potentially conflicting classification outcomes from the neural model for the same flow id in different moments;

 - porting of SN to other, more efficient, programming languages (maybe C language): this is not only to gain from the performance point of view, but also to make SN installable in a capillary manner on every network node in order to make the protection effective (see the 3 scenario diagrams at the beginning);

 - testing in a real world environment, with more diverse data and attacks;

-- extensions of SNN core to detection of other non primarily DoS attacks (e.g. brute forcing, infiltration attemps, ...).
+- extensions of SNN core to detection of other, non primarily DoS attacks (e.g. brute forcing, infiltration attempts, ...).

-Traditional methods remains, and services as [Cloudflare](https://www.cloudflare.com/it-it/) offers (although not for free) already a great protection against DoS, but we hope this project is a starting point or at least inspiring to those who want to expand on the topics presented.
+Traditional methods remains, and services as Cloudflare offers (although not for free) already a great protection against DoS, but we hope this project is a starting point or at least inspiring to those who want to expand on the topics presented.

 Finally, we would like to thank professor Schekotihin Konstantin for the useful advices provided during the creation of ShieldNet Neural.